-To optimize content for SEO (or for Google) it is necessary to put the user in the centre and offer complete content, with structured information and also an excellent page experience.
+To optimize content for SEO (or for Google Search Engine), it is necessary to put the user in the centre and offer complete content, with structured information and also an excellent page experience.

-Google wants quality pages that load quickly on its search engine.
+Google wants quality content on pages loading quickly on its search engine.

-Let’s have a look at the page experience and what it means for Google means.
+Let’s look at the page experience and what it means for Google.

 What’s the page experience in Google’s eyes?

-The Page Experience is a set of signals measured by Google to see if your pages provide a good experience when a user visits your site.
+The Page Experience is a set of signals measured by Google to see if your pages provide a good experience when users visit your site.

-For example, Google tries to understand if your page loads fast and if it is optimized for mobile.
+For example, Google tries to understand if your page loads fast and is optimized for mobile.

-All of the following signals are taken into account to measure a “good page experience” in Google search and are used as a ranking factor:
+All of the following page experience signals are taken into account to measure a “good page experience” in Google search and are used as a ranking factor:

-- Mobile-friendly: Your page is optimized for mobile browsing.
+- Mobile-friendliness: Your page is optimized for mobile browsing.

 - Safe-browsing: Your page does not contain any malicious (malware) or misleading content (phishing).

-- HTTPS: The page is served in HTTPS.
+- HTTPS security: The page is served in HTTPS.

 - No intrusive interstitials: Your page should not have elements that obstruct your main content (such as a popup covering most of the content immediately after the user land on your page… so annoying).

-- Core Web Vitals: The page provides a great user experience, focusing on the aspects of loading, interactivity and visual stability.
+- Core Web Vitals: The page provides a great user experience, focusing on loading, interactivity and visual stability.